utopia2046/Doc/md/Unity in Action Learning Notes.md

 To import a TrueType font with TextMeshPro, first import the font into Unity and then choose Window -> TextMeshPro -> Font Asset Creator.

+To add Click event handler on an HUD button.

+1. Create a GameObject named GameController, create a script called UIController.cs and attach to it, and add public method in UIController called OnOpenSettings;
+2. In Unity Editor, select the Settings button object, in Inspector On Click() event handler list, click +;
+3. Drag GameController in the controller slot, then select the OnOpenSettings method;

+To interact with other mouse events, use an EventTrigger component.

 <!--
 TODO: unfinished below here